 The following table shows Watts stock option exercises for named executive officers during fiscal year 1999 and the fiscal year-end value of unexercised Watts options.
-After the distribution, any remaining unexercised Watts options will terminate in accordance with their terms as a result of the termination of the named executive officers' employment with Watts, and the terminated Watts options will not be converted into CIRCOR options.
-However, the named executive officers will be granted CIRCOR options after the distribution under the CIRCOR 1999 Stock Option and Incentive Plan.
+After the distribution, any remaining unexercised Watts options will be terminated and will be replaced by CIRCOR options of comparable value.